 So now that we have established that there is a section of society that has been and still is unfairly treated and that biases still exist.We also established that the best way to end those biases would be to get these people in all areas of society , rather than confining them to jobs they are traditionally made to do based on their caste.

 This is where the government comes in.
 Let us understand a simple fact that whenever X is given to Person 1, that X cannot be given to person Y. Resources are limited .
 The government needs to come up with schemes and measures to help this section of society rise , this will be done at expense of something.
 This is not optional , we as a society cannot accept that a large part of us are denied basic human rights.

 These schemes involve resources .
-Resources for education , resources for loans , resources for gainful employment and resources for spreading awareness .When the government reserves seats to SC ST , look at it as allocation of resources .
-Another way could be to halve the number of government colleges and spend that money on other endeavours .
-You do not have reservations then, but then the number of seats is still the same.
+Resources for education , resources for loans , resources for gainful employment and resources for spreading awareness .When the government reserves seats to SC ST , look at it as an allocation of resources .
+Another way could be to halve the number of government colleges and spend that money on other endeavors .
+You do not have reservations then, but then the number of seats available to “General Category” is still the same.

-Reservation was one of the ways (Not the only way)to achieve this goal of getting SC ST OBCs into mainstream.
+Reservation system In India was one of the ways (Not the only way)to achieve this goal of getting SC ST OBCs into the mainstream.

 So Is Reservation Good?